Draž: Demographics

 During the Croatian War of Independence (1991–1995), 1300 people were expelled from the municipality.
 Nearly all have returned since.

+Politics

+Minority councils

+Directly elected minority councils and representatives are tasked with consulting the local or regional authorities, advocating for minority rights and interests, integration into public life and participation in the management of local affairs.
+At the 2023 Croatian national minorities councils and representatives elections Hungarians and Serbs of Croatia each fulfilled legal requirements to elect 10 members municipal minority councils of the Draž Municipality but the elections for Serb council were not held due to the lack of candidates.

 Economy

 The population is chiefly oriented towards crop and livestock farming.
 In recent times, there is a trend towards food processing and tourism (hunting and angling).
 Five kilometers of wine roads have been established.

 Two major infrastructure projects currently underway are construction of the water supply network and the Batina harbor.

 Draž is underdeveloped municipality which is statistically classified as the First Category Area of Special State Concern by the Government of Croatia.

+Draž is known as a starting point for eco-tourism due to its pristine and unpolluted nature.